 You can eat oats a couple of hours before exercising to boost your energy for your workout.
 You can also include oatmeal in your smoothies.
 It is also an excellent addition to muffins and even a crust for lean chicken breasts.

-Remember that to ensure there are no hidden sugar or preservatives, and you need to buy the unsweetened, unflavored variety.
+Remember that to ensure there are no hidden sugar or preservatives, you need to buy the unsweetened, unflavored variety.

 Though pure oats are naturally gluten-free, you may want to check the packaging, indicating that the oats have been safely processed and packed without being contaminated by gluten-containing grains.